Avenue Update – digital marketing developments from the week of 24th June 2019

 There’s so much happening in the world of digital marketing all the time.
-It’s a constantly changing landscape, ever evolving, never stagnant.
-That’s why we’ve decided to bring you a weekly update of some of the best, or worst, things that have happened in the digital sphere during the week.
+It’s a constantly changing landscape, ever-evolving, never stagnant.
+That’s why we’ve decided as an SEO agency to bring you a weekly update of some of the best, or worst, things that have happened in the digital sphere during the week.
 So without further ado, here’s the first one:

 Google’s Diversity Update, update

 In June, Google released the June 2019 Core Update which introduced a lot of new changes.
 Google also released another update in June, which they confirmed to be a separate update, and it’s a pretty important one.

 This update is all about diversity in the search results.
 Have you ever searched for something and 4 or 5 of the first 10 results have been from the same website?
 Well with this update Google aims to change that and show no more than 2 results from the same domain.
 Well, except for when it decides that it’s appropriate to do so: “However, we may still show more than two in cases where our systems determine it’s especially relevant to do so for a particular search”.
 This is probably for searches that include branded terms.
 If you’re searching for “Primark dresses”, then you probably want to see results from Primark.
 The same can be said for sub-domains.
 Google has said that sub-domains will be treated as the same domain, so the same rules will apply, unless they deem otherwise.
 This is probably sensible because doubtless some people out there would be busy setting up a multitude of subdomains to try to dominate the search results.